Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-This section presents the detailed analytical derivation of the eigenenergies and eigenstates for the $d$-dimensional Hatano-Nelson model with an degenerated imaginary gauge field $g_{r_\alpha}^{(\alpha)}$.
-The Hamiltonian of the model is given by
+\textit{General case.---}In this section, we present a systematic and detailed analytical derivation to obtain the exact wavefunctions and energy spectrum of the $d$-dimensional non-Hermitian Hatano-Nelson model.
+We first investigate the general case where the imaginary gauge phase $g_\mathbf{r}$ is independent at each lattice site $\mathbf{r}$.
+In the general case, the $d$-dimensional non-Hermitian Hamiltonian is given by